siran/writing/_posts/2024-08-21-how-to-create-money.md

 A government's deficit is some else's (a real person) surplus.
 Deficit spending can then be seen as investing in ourselves.

-And by person, companies are legal entities owned by people.65
+And by person, companies are legal entities owned by people.

 ## Final words, for now
 This topic is amazing.
 There is so much to discuss that I need to engage in dialogue with others.
 I am not writing a book on economics to prove my point.